nzhoward/daily-coding-problem/README.md

 This problem was asked by Dropbox.

 Given the root to a binary search tree, find the second largest node in the tree.

 ---
+### Day 37 [Easy]
+This problem was asked by Google.

+The power set of a set is the set of all its subsets.
+Write a function that, given a set, generates its power set.

+For example, given the set `{1, 2, 3}`, it should return `{{}, {1}, {2}, {3}, {1, 2}, {1, 3}, {2, 3}, {1, 2, 3}}`.

+You may also use a list or array to represent a set.

+---
+### Day 38 [Hard]
+This problem was asked by Microsoft.

+You have an N by N board.
+Write a function that, given N, returns the number of possible arrangements of the board where N queens can be placed on the board without threatening each other, i.e. no two queens share the same row, column, or diagonal.

+---